 My dog barks at the mailman but she’s too lazy to chase him.

 Solution: Check to see if the clauses before and after the conjunction could be sentences on their own.
 If so, insert a comma before the conjunction.

 My dog barks at the mailman, but she’s too lazy to chase him.

 A sentence fragment is a sentence that’s missing a subject (the thing doing the action) or a verb (the action).

 Solution: Add a subject or verb to the fragment, as needed.

 I pulled an epic all-nighter!

 An introductory phrase provides some background information and is usually followed by a comma.
-The comma is optional when the phrase has fewer than five words and starts with a preposition.
+The comma is optional when the phrase is very short.

 While a Thanksgiving commercial played on the TV she was at the library trying to study for her final exams.